-The University of Hawai‘i, John A. Burns School of Medicine, Department of Psychiatry (UH Department of Psychiatry) is Hawaii’s leading academic unit in mental health services, education/training, and research.
+The University of Hawai‘i, John A. Burns School of Medicine, Department of Psychiatry is Hawaii’s leading academic unit in mental health services, education/training, and research.

-Our department is the largest provider of psychiatric services in Hawai‘i.
+- High Quality and Accessible Mental Health and Substance Use Clinical and Community Services – Our department is the largest provider of psychiatric services in Hawai‘i.
 We provide the majority of psychiatric team care coverage and service line leadership for The Queen’s Medical Center, as well as key psychiatric services for the other major healthcare systems in the State including Kapi‘olani Medical Center/Hawai‘i Pacific Health, the Hawai‘i Department of Health, and the Veteran’s Administration.
 Our spectrum of services also extends into the community.
-In this role, our faculty and residents often care for the most vulnerable patients and populations in Hawaiʻi.
+In this role, our faculty, residents and fellows often care for the most vulnerable patients and populations in Hawaiʻi.

-The majority of psychiatrists in Hawaiʻi have some affiliation with our Department.
-Our trainees are diverse, and through successful collaborations, are able to rotate through a wide variety of placements and experiences.
+- Excellent and Innovative Psychiatric Education and Training – The majority of psychiatrists in Hawaiʻi have some affiliation with our department.
+Our medical student, residents, and fellows are diverse, and through successful collaborations, are able to rotate through a wide variety of placements and experiences.

-As one of the medical school’s most robust research units, our faculty and staff conduct research and quality improvement to evaluate evidence- and practice-based treatment modalities and frameworks in local settings, cultural psychiatry /mental health, and suicide prevention.
-Research and quality improvement approaches are accomplished through a lens of healing systems of care and wellness using relational design.
+- Diverse, Community-Focused Research, Scholarship and Quality Improvement– Our faculty and staff conduct research and quality improvement to evaluate evidence- and practice-based treatment modalities and frameworks in local settings, cultural psychiatry /mental health, and suicide prevention.
+With a focus on local applicability, the Department of Psychiatry strives to integrate our scholarly work into clinical and community services and ensure sustainability.
+Research and QI approaches are accomplished through a lens of healing systems of care and wellness using relational design.